National Baptist Convention, USA: Racial reconciliation

 From 2015 to 2016, President Jerry Young collaborated with the Southern Baptist Convention on racial reconciliation.
 Meeting with President Ronnie Floyd of the SBC, 10 pastors from each convention were assembled to discuss race relations; in 2016, Young revealed several difficulties surrounding racial reconciliation to The New York Times, stating:

 Floyd, describing 2015 as a "historic year of progress in racial healing," with the SBC and NBC collaborations, succeeds the election of Fred Luter Jr. as the Southern Baptist Convention's first African American president, alongside the adoption of an informal name, "Great Commission Baptists" which gained significant adoption by 2020.

+Internal reform

+In January 2025, President Boise Kimber's presidential administration began an internal reformation by promoting Christian education, young pastors and other Christian leaders, and women in ministry.
+At the 2025 Annual Session in September, the NBC hosted its first female preacher as a guest speaker.
+During the session, Kimber also addressed the National Baptist Convention's commitment to social justice advocacy.

 Statistics

+According to a census published by the Baptist World Alliance in 2023, it self-reported a total of 21,145 churches and 8,415,100 members, an increase since 2010's 10,358 churches and 5,197,512 members, according to a separate study by the Association of Religion Data Archives.
+In another study by the World Council of Churches, the NBC had an estimated international membership of 7,500,000.
+According to the Association of Religion Data Archives in 2020, its membership was 1,567,741 in 2,530 U.S. churches.

-According to a denomination census released in 2022, it claimed 21,145 churches and 8,415,100 members, an increase since 2010's 10,358 churches and 5,197,512 members.
-Overall, the National Baptist Convention continues to remain the largest historically and predominantly African American or Black Christian denomination in the United States, while separated bodies such as the theologically conservative to moderate National Baptist Convention of America have declined in membership (2000's 3,500,000 and more than 8,000 churches to 2020's 3,106,000 members in 12,336 churches) and the theologically moderate to liberal Progressive National Baptist Convention (2009's 1,010,000 members in 1,500 churches to 2020's 1,500,000 members in 1,362 churches) has increased.
+Overall, the National Baptist Convention continues to remain one of the largest historically and predominantly African American or Black Christian denominations in the United States; separated bodies, such as the theologically conservative-to-moderate National Baptist Convention of America, have stagnated in membership (2000's 3,500,000 members across roughly 8,000 churches to 2022's 3,500,000 members across 4,000 churches) and the theologically moderate-to-liberal Progressive National Baptist Convention (2009's 1,010,000 members in 1,500 churches to 2022's 1,500,000 members in 1,362 churches) has increased according to the Baptist World Alliance.
+In contrast, ARDA's 2020 study documented the National Missionary Baptists as the largest predominantly black Baptist denomination in the United States, with the NBC USA second.